In Her Shoes (film): Critical reception

 In Her Shoes has received generally positive reviews from critics.
-Rotten Tomatoes reported that 75% of critics gave the film positive reviews, based on 164 reviews, with an average rating of 6.80/10.
+Rotten Tomatoes reported that 74% of critics gave the film positive reviews, based on 160 reviews, with an average rating of 6.80/10.
 The site's critical consensus reads: "Honesty and solid performances make In Her Shoes a solid fit for all audiences".
 Metacritic reports an average review score of 60%, based on 36 reviews.

-Rex Reed in The New York Observer calls In Her Shoes "pure joy" and "a movie to cherish", arguing that Shirley MacLaine has "found her finest role since the Oscar-winning Terms of Endearment [...] funny and poignant, she uses abundant humanity and smart psychology to great advantage, lending her knowledge to the other actors generously."
+Rex Reed in The New York Observer calls In Her Shoes "pure joy" and "a movie to cherish", arguing that Shirley MacLaine has "found her finest role since the Oscar-winning Terms of Endearment ... funny and poignant, she uses abundant humanity and smart psychology to great advantage, lending her knowledge to the other actors generously."
 Roger Ebert of the Chicago Sun-Times states that the film "starts out with the materials of an ordinary movie and becomes a rather special one.
 The emotional payoff at the end is earned, not because we see it coming as the inevitable outcome of the plot, but because it arrives out of the blue and yet, once we think about it, makes perfect sense.
 It tells us something fundamental and important about a character, it allows her to share that something with those she loves, and it does it in a way we could not possibly anticipate.
 Like a good poem, it blindsides us with the turn it takes right at the end."

 Mick LaSalle of the San Francisco Chronicle argues, on the other hand, that the film "is almost a true statement, almost an honest rendering of a sibling relationship and almost not a sentimental Hallmark card of a movie.
 But it compromises with itself and ends up in a limbo of meaninglessness, with writer Susannah Grant and director Curtis Hanson strenuously pretending to have told one kind of story, when actually they've told quite another."
 Carino Chocano of the Los Angeles Times concurred, calling the film "a curious movie, hovering for upward of two hours between light and dark, truth and fake uplift, menace and mollycoddling."

 Box office

-The film opened at #3 at the U.S. box office, raking in $10,017,575 USD in its first opening weekend.
+The film opened at #3 at the U.S. box office, earning $10,017,575 USD in its first opening weekend.
 Its worldwide gross totaled $83,697,473.